guardian/daylight-savings-hex-map-australia/docs/guide-to-apps-testing.md

-## 2B: use a simulator on your computer - Android
+## Option 2B: use a simulator on your computer - Android

 Instructions [with pictures here](https://docs.google.com/document/d/18XaqGm_A6kQGIjTz7adHwwUJ6vY6l_DOkAevasi95UU/edit).